The New Year Calls for Even Better Customer Experiences. Here Are 4 Ways to Boost Your Customer Service.

 Every interaction with a customer or potential customer is your opportunity to create a positive experience.

-Here are 4 ways to create or improve the customer experience at your small business.
+Here are four ways to create or improve the customer experience at your small business.

 However, how you manage returns can have an impact on both your business and a customer's experience.